-- 2.5.1 Identify key stakeholders (at country and regional level with a special focus on identifying specific women and youth groups) that need to be part of the dialogue to ensure all perspectives are heard and considered.
+Identify key stakeholders (at country and regional level with a special focus on 2.5.1 identifying specific women and youth groups) that need to be part of the dialogue to ensure all perspectives are heard and considered.
 Draw on experiences from 3 Atoll Nation approaches and application (see 2.2 above) and existing Pacific specific assessment frameworks in climate change, human security and traditional security as relevant.
-(Particularly the PIF Implementation Action Plan, endorsed by leaders in August 2019 and the Framework for Resilient Development in the Pacific (FRDP) and Pacific Resilience Partnership (PRP) (STATUS: completed). - 2.5.2 Ensure the most vulnerable groups are engaged in a meaningful way with particular focus on youth, women & LGBTQI, and persons with disabilities (STATUS: completed). - 2.5.3 Engage leading experts (particularly from Atoll Nations) to support the translation of the global UN Conceptual Approach to Climate-Related Security Risk Assessments to the Pacific context (STATUS: completed).
+(Particularly the PIF Implementation Action Plan, endorsed by leaders in August 2019 and the Framework for Resilient Development in the Pacific (FRDP) and Pacific Resilience Partnership (PRP) (STATUS: in progress).

-- 2.5.4 Present outcome framework and any associated comprehensive assessments (see output 1.4.ii below) to the Forum Officials Sub-committee on Regional Security for consideration at their scheduled meeting on Security on 14 Oct 2020 (STATUS: completed). - 2.5.5 Identify opportunities to ensure a strengthened regional understanding of climate security is integrated into UN reporting and analysis at the global level (see output 3.x below) (STATUS: completed)
+- 2.5.2 Ensure the most vulnerable groups are engaged in a meaningful way with particular focus on: youth, women & LGBTQI, and persons with disabilities (STATUS: in progress). - 2.5.3 Engage leading experts (particularly from Atoll Nations) to support the translation of the global UN Conceptual Approach to Climate-Related Security Risk Assessments to the Pacific context (STATUS: in progress). - 2.5.4 Present outcome framework and any associated comprehensive assessments (see output 1.4.ii below) to the Forum Officials Sub-committee on Regional Security for consideration at their scheduled meeting on Security on 14 Oct 2020 (STATUS: to commence in extension period, 4th QTR 2022). - 2.5.5 Identify opportunities to ensure a strengthened regional understanding of climate security is integrated into UN reporting and analysis at the global level (see output 3.x below) (STATUS: to commence in extension period)

-Outcome 3: Stronger advocacy by atoll nations and Pacific Island countries in global fora combatting climate change through greater emphasis on its impact on peace and security
+Outcome 3: Stronger advocacy by atoll nations and Pacific island countries in global fora combatting climate change through greater emphasis on its impact on peace and security